 Like loons throughout New Hampshire, Squam's loons have been experiencing increasing stressors over time, from increased recreational pressure to increasingly hot summers and more intense precipitation events.
-On Squam, recreational and fishing pressure became more intense in the years following 2001, coincident with the reconstruction of the public boat launch in the same year, and mortality from lead fishing tackle increased in the same period (Figure 8).
-In approximately 2002, evidence suggests that there may have been an influx of contaminants into the lake from sources on tributaries flowing into Sandwich Bay and perhaps Bennett Cove, likely as a result of increased runoff.
+On Squam, recreational and fishing pressure became more intense in the years following 2001, coincident with the reconstruction of the public boat launch in the same year, and mortality from lead fishing tackle increased in the same period (Figure 7).
+In approximately 2002, evidence suggests that there may have been an influx of contaminants into the lake from sources on tributaries flowing into Sandwich Bay and Bennett Cove, likely as a result of increased runoff.
 By 2004, these contaminants had worked their way up the food chain to loons.
 The classes of contaminants found in Squam loons concentrate in fat reserves and may become mobilized as fat reserves are used.
 These contaminants, in combination with other stressors, may have contributed to poor body condition and the deaths of many of Squam's loons during the winter of 2004/2005 as their fat reserves were metabolized for the fall molt and migration.
-The loon pairs that survived to reproduce in subsequent years deposited high levels of contaminants into their eggs, possibly contributing to poor productivity.
+The loon pairs that survived to reproduce in subsequent years deposited elevated levels of contaminants into their eggs, possibly contributing to poor productivity.

-By 2008, some of the contaminants seem to have flushed though the Squam system, as evidenced by a decline in contaminant levels in Squam's loon eggs from 2008-2010.
+By 2008, some of the contaminants seem to have flushed though the Squam system, as evidenced by a decline in levels of some contaminants in Squam's loon eggs in subsequent years.
 However, evidence suggests that factors including ongoing high levels of adult mortality from lead fishing tackle and other anthropogenic causes continue to undermine the recovery of Squam's loon population.
 The loss of so many established, experienced adult loons led to the immigration of new loons to fill vacant territories.
 These loons are intruding into territories, driving remaining established loons out of their territories, disrupting nesting, and, in some cases, killing chicks.
 While these behaviors are typical for territorial disputes, the effects on Squam are amplified due to high human-caused adult mortality and the resultant territorial vacancies.
 Loons have evolved to thrive in a stable environment and stable social structure, and Squam's loons have had neither since 2001.

-Continued monitoring of contaminant levels in loon eggs is warranted, given recent discoveries of contaminated sediments.
-High rainfall in the spring of 2017-the fourth wettest spring in New Hampshire in 100 years-may have flushed contaminants into Squam.
-This flushing could cause contaminants in sediments to re-mobilize, which could then work their way into the Squam food web and into Squam's loons.
+Continued monitoring of contaminant levels in loon eggs is warranted, given the discovery of contaminated sediments in the watershed.
 The continuing presence of contaminants in Squam loon eggs suggests the likely ongoing availability of contaminants to the Squam food web.
-LPC will continue to monitor contaminant levels in unhatched loon eggs from Squam to examine runoff as a mechanism for contaminant transport into Squam's food web.
+LPC will continue to monitor contaminant levels in inviable loon eggs from failed nests on Squam to examine runoff as a mechanism for contaminant transport into Squam's food web.

 The critical factor to restore a healthy population of loons to Squam Lake seems to be keeping adult loons alive to stabilize the social structure.
 Increasing the use of non-lead fishing tackle and educating lake users about the dangers of lead and the need to boat carefully around loons will help reduce the threat of human-caused mortalities to loons.
-If adult mortality would be reduced and the social structure would be able to stabilize, there is reason to hope that productivity on the lake would improve, as the disruptions Squam loons are currently facing during nesting and chick-rearing may abate.
-While many factors contribute to loon breeding success, the success of the 2020 breeding season may be at least partially attributed to fewer loon intrusions and a decline in the "social chaos" among Squam's loon population.
+If adult mortality could be reduced and the social structure could stabilize, there is reason to hope that productivity on the lake would improve, as the disruptions Squam loons are currently facing during nesting and chick-rearing may abate.